srfunksensei/Access-log-analyzer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This product is available under the MIT license.
+See the [LICENSE](LICENSE) file for more info.